CityScope/cityscope.github.io/docsite/docs/TUI/CityScoPy.md

         "rotation": ["0", "1", "2", "3"], // default rotations (0, 90, 180, 270)
-        "nrows": 10, // number of columns to scan "ncols": 10, // number of rows to scan "camId": 0, // openCV will pick `camID` camera (usually 0) "interval": 250, // in ms, how many time should this send the packet "gui": true, // toggle GUI display
+        "nrows": 10, // number of columns to scan "ncols": 10, // number of rows to scan "cell_gap": 10, // spacing between grid fields when using physical grid "camId": 0, // openCV will pick `camID` camera (usually 0) "interval": 250, // in ms, how many time should this send the packet "gui": true, // toggle GUI display